marciof/Eon/specification/specification.md

 ## Map

-An immutable collection of unique keys and of values, where each unique key is associated with a single value.
+An immutable insertion ordered collection of unique keys each one associated with a single value.

 If a given key has no associated value, it's then handled as in a set where the key and value are the same, but still separate from each other.